 I wonder, though, if we sometimes use these verses as an excuse for not being ready to lead a Bible study, or share Jesus with an unbeliever.
 “I just don’t know enough” we say, or “I’m not confident enough to share my faith.”

 But are we overthinking what it means to be mature?
 In that Bible study, I changed the question.
 I said, “So, what if instead of a group of Christians, we were a group of biologists, trying to decide when an animal was biologically mature?
 What would be on the list?”

 - Capable of reproducing

-- Are believers in your small group studying God’s Word for themselves, or are they wholly dependent on a teacher breaking it down for them?
+- Are you studying God’s Word for yourself, or are you wholly dependent on a teacher breaking it down for you?

-Let me give you two examples from the animal kingdom.
 When I Googled the phrase “fastest animal to maturity,” I learned about the African Annual Fish.
-These little guys spend their entire lives in a rain puddle left behind after the rainy season in East Africa.
+These little guys spend their entire lives in rain puddles left behind after the rainy season in East Africa.
 They hatch from eggs that have been dormant in the mud since last season.
 Within seventeen days, they are capable of laying and fertilizing eggs of their own.
 And when the puddle dries up, they are gone.

 On the other end of the spectrum is the Olm salamander, which is found in the secure, isolated caves of Eastern Europe.
 They can live for as long as 100 years, but don’t begin reproducing until around 16 years of age.

 The lesson?
 When time is short, we get busy.
 When we feel like we have all the time in the world, we take our time.